 Western Reserve University in Cleveland Ohio.
 As Yu says, "She

 UPDATE II: Siyi has completed her master's degree and has applied

 for positions in her career field at a number of institutions.

-UPDATE III: Siyi has accepted a position at John Hopkins, the
+UPDATE III: Siyi has accepted a position at Johns Hopkins, the

 number one rated employer in her career field.
 The best will be